opencoweb/coweb/docs/tutorial/install.rst

 Install a demo virtualenv
 #########################

 If you want to play with the coweb demos without thinking about dependencies and configuration yet, follow these steps to run the :file:`setup_demoenv.py` bootstrap script.
 The script installs `Tornado`_ 1.1 or higher and the Python coweb server package into a `virtualenv`_.
 The script then places copies of the `CometD`_ JavaScript, the JavaScript coweb framework, and the coweb examples into a :file:`www` folder in the virtual environment.
-Finally, the script creates a coweb server run script that makes the :file:`www` folder web accessible and enables anonymous access to arbitrary coweb sessions.
+Finally, the script creates a coweb application container using :file:`pycoweb init` that makes the :file:`www` folder web accessible and enables anonymous access to arbitrary coweb sessions.

 .. note:: The coweb demos for Python use Dojo 1.5 from the `Google CDN`_.
 Therefore, the bootstrap script does not place a copy of `Dojo`_ into the local web accessible folder.